valia9/FarMarkt/README.md

 geographically or time-wise.
 Thus, FarMarkt was born.
 Initially, I would think of it as a too ambitios project.
 Currently, I think it must be rather realistic to finish it, provided that there is ever enough time :-)

+FarMarkt is (being) built using vanilla JS, MongoDB, HTML and SCSS and MapBox.